The West Villages – a huge Project!

 What can I expect

 Mattamy Homes plan to dwarf the existing communities; with a bigger picture in mind.
 5,000 – 6,000 homes are already well on their way, and another 11,000 properties are the next goal.
 This is still short of what is coming next.
-Eventually, they will be adding some 20,000+ new homes.
-Now, that is big.
+The West Villages will have 26,000 housing units after total built out.

 They are not daydreaming, though.
 The time frame Mattamy came up with seems to be pretty realistic.
 Estimates say that the project is going to take 20 – 30, maybe 40, years until completion.
 At least 2 generations of home builders and construction people will have a secure job for many years to come.